Quasinormal modes in charged fluids at complex momentum: Non-perturbative computation of radius of convergence

 For the sound channel, rather than discussing every type of collision in detail, we highlight a particularly interesting one.
 In $d=4$ dimensions, this happens at $\tilde Q=0.445$, which is plotted in great detail in figure \ref{fig:blueGreen}.
 The brown line corresponds to the hydrodynamic sound mode, the green line to a diffusive non-hydrodynamic mode in the sound channel and the lilac line to the diffusion mode.
 As the red arrows indicate, at $\lambda=-i$, four QNMs collide simultaneously at the lower blue star.
 As such, we expect that point to correspond to a 4-sheet critical point, unlike all other non analyticities shown so far.
 This happens at every transition between two branches of collisions.
 Another pole collision occurs at $\lambda=+i$.

-Last but not least we also have the charge diffusion channel, which is the simplest of the three.
-Just like for shear and sound, the red branch corresponds to a collision of the hydrodynamic diffusion with a gapped mode in the same channel and the blue branch corresponds to the analytic branch \eqref{split2} where the mode of interest collides with sound, which is already beyond its convergence radius,
+Last but not least we also have the charge diffusion channel.
+Just like for shear and sound, the red branch corresponds to a collision of the hydrodynamic diffusion with a gapped mode in the same channel and the blue branch corresponds to the analytic branch \eqref{split2} where the mode of interest collides with sound, which is already beyond its convergence radius, and the green branch\footnote{This branch was originally missed.
+We thank Daniel Area, Richard Davison, Blaise Gouteraux and Kenta Suzuki for pointing this out. \cite{Toappear}} corresponds to the collision of the hydrodynamic charge diffusion mode with a gapped, diffusive mode in the same channel.

 Before moving on, let us emphasise that there are several other pole collisions that take place at lower values of momenta that involve only non-hydrodynamic modes.
 These do not play any role when determining the radius of convergence of the collective excitations in the system, but they contain information about the convergence of the small-$k$ expansion of non-hydrodynamic mode dispersion relations and are important if one wants to resum the non-hydrodynamic modes.